shermanflan/airflow-on-aks/README.md

 Key objectives include:

 - Deploy Airflow configured to use the Celery Executor
-- Deploy Airflow configured to use the Kubernetes Executor
 - Use the nginx [ingress](https://docs.microsoft.com/en-us/azure/aks/ingress-tls)
 with tls termination provided by the managed helm chart
 - Enable certificate management using the [cert-mgr](https://cert-manager.io/docs/installation/kubernetes/)